w3f/Grants-Program/applications/on-chain-cash.md

 Deliverables are marked on the scheme above.

-The project will be split in 4 milestones:
+The project will be split in 2 milestones:
 - milestones 1 will be supported by a group of 2 developers, 1 DevOps engineer and 1 QA;
-- milestone 2 will be supported by a group of 2 developers, 1 UI/UX designer, 1 DevOps engineer and 1 QA;
+- milestone 2 will be supported by a group of 2 developers, 1 UI/UX designer, 1 DevOps engineer and 1 QA.
-- milestone 3 will be supported by a group of 1 developer, 1 tech writer, 1 DevOps engineer and 1 QA.

 ### Overview

-- **Total Estimated Duration:** 4 months
+- **Total Estimated Duration:** 3 months
-- **Full-Time Equivalent (FTE):**  9 FTE
+- **Full-Time Equivalent (FTE):**  6,5 FTE
-- **Total Costs:** 183,500 USD
+- **Total Costs:** 153,200 USD

 ### Milestone 1 — Design and development of an Ink! smart contract